PayThePizzo/Data-Structures-and-Algorithms/Theory/2 - Tree/1 - BINARY TREE.md

 # Binary Tree

-Recursive Definition:
+## Recursive Definition
-* Base Case: an <mark>empty tree</mark> is a binary tree
+* Base Case: an empty tree is a binary tree
 * Definition: A tree having a root node and two binary subtrees (respectively left subtree and right subtree) is a binary tree.

 Trees nodes can have zero or more children.
-However, when a tree has at the most two children, then it’s called binary tree.
+However, when a tree has at most two children, then it’s called binary tree.
 * A BT's node *x* is said to **Central** when the count of its subtree's leaves is equal to the sum of the nodes' keys belonging to the path(Root, x).

-Full, Complete, and Perfect binary trees
+### Full, Complete, and Perfect binary trees
 Depending on how nodes are arranged in a binary tree, it can be full, complete and perfect:
 * Full binary tree: each node has exactly 0 or 2 children (but never 1).
 * Complete binary tree: when all levels <mark>except the last one</mark> are full of nodes.
 * Perfect binary tree: when all the levels (including the last one) are full of nodes.